cisagov/LME/README.md

  - https://github.com/elastic/elastic-agent

 ## Installation:

-If you are unsure you meet the pre-requisites to installing LME, please read our [prerequisites documentation](/docs/markdown/prerequisites.md)
 Please ensure you follow all the configuration steps required below.

+**Upgrading**:
+If you are a previous user of LME and wish to upgrade from 1.4 -> 2.0, please see our [upgrade documentation](/docs/markdown/maintenance/upgrading.md).

 ### Downloading LME: